 Those were the parting words of 60-year-old Houston Police Department (HPD) Sgt.
-Steve Perez, after choosing to report to work early Sunday morning, versus staying at home at his wife’s request, while the Greater Houston area was dealing with of one of the greatest natural disasters in modern history – the aftermath of Hurricane Harvey.
+Steve Perez, after choosing to report to work early Sunday morning, versus staying at home at his wife’s request.
+The Greater Houston area was in the midst of dealing with of one of the greatest natural disasters in modern history – the aftermath of Hurricane Harvey.

 As Sgt.
 Perez, who had been with HPD for 34 years, attempted to get to work, he unknowingly found himself driving his vehicle into an underpass with very deep flood waters.

-Due to the significance of the flood waters, Perez died, and his body was not found until Monday night.
-To prevent any other loss of life, the HPD recovery team could not recover his body from the water until Tuesday.
+Due to the significance of the flood waters, Sgt.
+Perez died, and his body was not found until Monday night.
+To prevent any further loss of life, the HPD recovery team had to delay recovering the valiant officer’s body from the flood waters until the following day.

 Perez had planned to retire from HPD next year, and was only a few days away from celebrating his 61st birthday.
 He is survived by his wife and an adult son and daughter.

-In speaking of his life, Houston Mayor Sylvester Turner summed up best how Sgt.
-Perez’s life is a true testimony of the spirit of Houstonians and those in surrounding areas.
+In speaking of Sgt.
+Perez’s life, Houston Mayor Sylvester Turner summed it up best by sharing how his life was a true testimony of the spirit of Houstonians and those in surrounding areas.

 “Sgt.
 Perez fulfilled his purpose…His mission is complete,” said Mayor Turner.
 “Sgt.
 Perez lost his life because he tried to make it happen.
-He tried to get at his post…That’s the ultimate sacrifice.”
+He tried to get to his post…That’s the ultimate sacrifice.”

 Sgt.
 Perez died doing what he loved – protecting and serving the community.

-Another hero who lost his life trying to help others during Tropical Storm Harvey was longtime former Clear Creek High School track and football coach Ruben Jordan.
+Another hero who lost his life trying to help others during Hurricane Harvey was longtime former Clear Creek High School track and football coach Ruben Jordan.